 London General Terms and Conditions (“GTC”)

-Hello from freebike – we operate and manag electric bikesharing systems.
+Hello from freebike – we operate and manage electric bikesharing systems.
 We do hope you will enjoy using our high tech fleet of dockless electric freebikes.
 Before you join our service, we ask that you review and accept our Terms and Conditions.
 Please read this document carefully.
 Its contents set out the conditions for the use of our mobile application, website, and bikesharing service.
 Acceptance of the Terms and Conditions and use of our service means that the Client agree to being legally bound to the agreement set out in this document.

 1. General Provisions